 Contact North is a non-profit organization that helps connect residents in rural Ontario with online literacy, training, and post-secondary courses and programs.
 Staff will meet with individuals to determine their needs and interests, and then draw up study plans that outline different learning options.
 Although its services are open to everyone, Contact North is particularly interested in helping First Nations students, first generation learners, francophone students, and persons with disabilities.

-Contact North has an office in Wallaceburg and is currently holding clinics at St. Clair College's Chatham Campus on Thursdays.
+Contact North has an office in Wallaceburg and is currently holding information clinics at the Employment Resource Centre (ERC) in Chatham on Tuesday mornings during the month of March.
 For more information, visit studyonline.ca or call 1.855.353.5949.